 Garcia Richard has a thorough plan she wants to carry out as our Land Commissioner.
 It involves better protection of our aquifers, smarter efficient grazing practices and diversifying New Mexico’s revenues by promoting wind and solar installations on public lands.

 Garcia Richard, on the other hand, has a 90% lifetime voting record from Conservation Voters New Mexico.
-She has pledged to ensure that Land Office decisions work for all stakeholders.
 In her three terms as state representative, she has demonstrated her commitment to the best use of our resources, sponsoring legislation on solar-energy storage and support for businesses committed to efficiency and conservation.
-She brings a forward-looking, data-based approach on climate disruption and its impact on our state in the state Land Office.
+She brings a forward-looking, data-based approach on climate disruption and its impact on our state to the Land Office.

 It would be a mistake to put Patrick Lyons back in control to mismanage our kids’ education funds again.
 Stephanie Garcia Richard is the clear, experienced and ethical choice for land commissioner.